cmeng-git/atalk-android/README.md

 ## aTalk apk build for android
 * Following development environment setups are used to build aTalk.apk<br/>
   a.
-Android Studio 4.2.2<br/>
+Android Studio Bumblebee 2021.1.1<br/>
   b.
 Gradle version as specified in ./gradle/gradle-wrapper.properties<br/>
   c.
-Ubuntu 20.04 with proper environment setup for development<br>
+Ubuntu 22.04 with proper environment setup for development<br>
   Note: all shell scripts in aTalk are written to run on linux OS only e.g. Ubuntu
 * aTalk uses native jni libraries, required to be built manually or downloaded prior to android NDK build.<br/>
   The static jni libraries must be built prior to android studio apk build process.